ozywuli/web-developer-reference/docs/questions/what-is-the-difference-between-an-attribute-and-a-property.md

 ---
-title: 'What's the difference between an "attribute" and a "property"?'
+title: "What's the difference between an \"attribute\" and a \"property\"?"
 date: 03-28-2018
 ---